KiraResari/ceal-chronicler-f/Protocol.md

     * Okay, but it turns out it was actually not all that complicated
   * Next, to enable jumping to that point in time
     * That was a bit tricky, but I now managed to do that
+    * I think I really messed up with the buttons there =>,<=
+  * Right, next I want to make it so that only points in time before which no keys happen are can be set to the first appearance
+    * Aaand, I think the design choice to make the `CharacterView` depend on a `CharacterId` instead of a `Character` bit me once too often, so I'll try to change that now
+      * I think that worked

 # TODO